rayxke/kiritos-classroom/site/content/sks/spring2023/english-debate/assignment2.md

 - This assigment has **two parts**.
 An Oral and Written Part.
 Submit your PPT and Final Paper.
 - The paper should be named "StudentNumber_Name.docx"
 - Example 120155_Kirito_Final.docx
-- PPT should be named TeamName_Final.pptx
+- PPT should be named Topic_Positon_Final.pptx
+- Example Pikachu_Affirmative_Final.pptx
 - Please include names and student numbers in the PPT
-- Example Pikachu_Final.pptx
 ### Lincoln Douglass Debate
 - Please read the instructions for the [Lincoln Douglass Debate](sks/spring2023/ld-debate) carefully.